meanzad/movie-recommendation-system/README.md

 setting the ngram_range parameters as 1,2 will help us to weigh combinatos of 1 and 2 words. setting analyzer = ‘char_wb’ creates character n-grams only from text inside word boundaries; n-grams at the edges of words are padded with space.

+Now that we have transformed the titles to TFIDF vectors, we can implement the search feature by transforming the query to a TFIDF vector and using cosine_similarity to compare the query vector and the list of title vectors and the titles with greater similarity will have higher weights.

+Cosine similarity is a mathematical way to measure the similarity between two vectors or sets of information.
+It's implemented using the sklearn module. np.argpartition gives us the sorted indices of the 5 highest similarites, which is then used to index into the movies dataframe to get the 5 closest search results.